 Macrocourse Contact Information:

 The macrocourses in this series include our lite versions and are completely on-demand for your convenience.
-If you have questions or require additional assistance, you may click the “Support” button on the lower, right-hand side of the screen, and submit your question.
+If you have questions or require additional assistance, you may click the “Chat” button on the lower, left-hand side of the screen, and submit your question.
 Our help desk will respond as soon as possible.

 Lite versions of macrocourses do not qualify for academic credit.
 However, enrolled students can purchase a Macrocourse Credit Conversion option, pay the difference between the cost of the macrocourses and a regular trimester course at their degree level and submit their reflection journals and a Final Creative Assignment for grading.
 If you complete all macrocourses in this series, you could earn 24 academic credits if you are enrolled in a degree program.
 Please contact our registrar for more information – registrar @ ubiquityuniversity.org. (sorry, direct link not provided due to spam bots).